 Read a review of Mark Gurarie’s full length debut, Everybody’s Automat, on Publishers Weekly.

 Listen to ‘THERE MIGHT BE OTHERS’ collaborators, choreographer Rebecca Lazier and composer Dan Trueman on WNYC/NPR’s “New Sounds” with John Schaefer!
 TMBO is a critics pick in the NYTimes, Time Out NY, and The New Yorker.
 Buy our beautiful open source score here!

-Listen to translator and contributing editor Mona Kareem read from her translation of Ashraf Fayadh’s Instructions Within,
+Listen to translator Mona Kareem read from her translation of Ashraf Fayadh’s Instructions Within,

 forthcoming in a dual language Arabic-English translation as the initial title of our new Glossarium :: Unsilenced Texts and Modern Translations series, and speak more about Fayadh’s work and case on NPR’s Here and Now.